Purchase your contacts, dry eye products and Alumier MD skincare via our online store at any time that works for you!

 Armed with the proper diagnosis, the doctor can customize a care plan to manage the symptoms and signs of this chronic condition in the most effective way possible.
 We also rely on these diagnostic tests for follow up purposes to determine if your treatments are effective at improving your dry eyes.

-The Osmolarity System by TearLab is a diagnostic tool that gives us a quantitative measurement of how much salt is in your tears and detects a condition called hyperosmolarity, which when there is too much salt.
+The Osmolarity System by TearLab is a diagnostic tool that gives us a quantitative measurement of how much salt is in your tears and detects a condition called hyperosmolarity, which is when there is too much salt.
 This data helps us determine your tear quality and provides insight into possible inflammatory causes.

 InflammaDry is a diagnostic test that is used to help us determine if you have dry eyes.
 This test detects elevated levels of MMP-9, which is an inflammatory marker that is typically high in patients with dry eye disease.